gbeine/knx2mqtt/README.md

 That may be changed using the following settings:

 * `mqtt_subscribe` (default: false): if set to `true`, changes on any related MQTT topic will be processed
-* `mqtt_publish` (default: true): if set to `true`, the values for this item will be published on all related MQTT topics
-* `knx_subscribe` (default: true): if set to `true`, changes on any related KNX address will be processed
-* `knx_publish` (default: false): if set to `true`, the values for this item will be published on all related KXN addresses

-To prevent communication loops, the bridge caches all states that have been published.
-If an event for an item is received, the bridge checks if the value has changed.
-The value will be published only to addresses with valued that differ from the current one.
-This works, no matter if the source of the event is MQTT or KNX.

-**Attention:** You can still configure loops using the same MQTT topic or KNX address for different things!

-It is possible to add addtional MQTT topics and KNX addresses.
-Examples are located in the configuration file in the project.

 ### Publishing